 An internationally recognized healthcare thought leader and advocate of information technology as an enabler for improving healthcare safety and quality, Dr. Kizer served as president and CEO of Medsphere for several years, retiring in October 2007.
 He continues as chairman, a position he has held since Medsphere was founded in 2002.
+Dr. Kizer is also currently the director of the Institute for Population Health Improvement at UC Davis, where he is also a distinguished professor at the School of Medicine and the Betty Irene Moore School of Nursing.

 Prior to joining Medsphere, Dr. Kizer served for six years as the founding president and CEO of the National Quality Forum in Washington, D.C., a nonprofit dedicated to improving American healthcare through endorsement of national voluntary consensus standards for measuring and reporting healthcare quality.
 Established in 1999, pursuant to a recommendation of a presidential commission, Dr. Kizer took the commission’s uncertain idea and developed NQF into a unique public-private partnership of 300-plus organizations.